infinitaslearning/notion-release-notes/readme.md

 First, you need to have an integration access token - which you can get from https://www.notion.so/my-integrations after creating an integration.
 Give the integration a friendly name like 'Github Action Release Notes'.

-By default integrations cant access any contentm so you you *must* share your database with the integration you created earlier to be able to access it!
+By default integrations cant access any content so you you *must* share your database with the integration you created earlier to be able to access it!

 ## Notion Database